alan-turing-institute/the-turing-way-book/content/make/make.md

   making a research project reproducible using Make.

 - [GNU Make for Reproducible Data Analysis](http://zmjones.com/make/).
-Argues for using make for reproducible analysis in a similar vein as we do above.
+Argues for using Make for reproducible analysis in a similar vein as we do above.

 - [Reproducible Bioinformatics Pipelines using Make](http://byronjsmith.com/make-bml/).
-A quite extensive tutorial on using make for data analysis.
+A quite extensive tutorial on using Make for data analysis.

 - [Automatic Data-analysis
   Pipelines](http://stat545.com/automation04_make-activity.html).
 A similar